LibrePlan/libreplan/doc/src/user/en/01-introducion.rst

 For any specific information you may need about this software, please contact the development team at http://www.navalplan.org/contact

-<s>The program for the production management of the naval assistance sector mainly aims to solve planning problems for companies that work in the sector.
-This is why a series of tools has been developed to solve specific problems that have been identified during the analysis of the project.
-However, the solutions proposed for these problems are not exclusive to the naval sector, and can be useful for any company that applies the program's basic concepts.</s>

 .. figure:: images/company_view.png
    :scale: 50